Martin C. Jischke Hall and Innovation Wing

-Specialty areas in the building include optics labs, projects labs, microscope rooms, tissue culture labs and interaction spaces that foster communication among students and faculty.
+Specialty areas in the building include optics labs, project labs, microscope rooms, tissue culture labs, and interaction spaces that foster communication among students and faculty.
 With 18 teaching and research laboratories and collaboration with other institutions and life science entities, the facility helps Purdue continue its leadership in advancing medicine.

 As the College of Engineering continues to experience unprecedented growth, the Weldon School of Biomedical Engineering continues to rapidly expand its scope and impact as an academic discipline.
 The Innovation Wing addition promotes increased interdisciplinary synergies across campus and strong working partnerships with medical device companies, fostering regional economic growth, and the creation of new jobs.

 The current facility was built in 2006 in a way to allow a seamless future expansion which is being realized today.
 The original building was designed to accommodate an expansion to the east end of the building toward Herrick Labs.